unic/estatico-nou/packages/estatico-handlebars/README.md

  * Transforms Handlebars to HTML
  *
  * Using `--watch` (or manually setting `env` to `{ watch: true }`) starts file watcher
+ * When combined with `--skipBuild`, the task will not run immediately but only after changes *
  * Using `-LLLL` will display debug info like the data used for every template */ gulp.task('html', () => {